PopulateTools/populate.tools/_careers/ui.md

 - D3.js and other visualization tools
 - Interest and knowledge of basic design principles: ux, visual; and data visualization
 - Interest in civic tech, working on things that matter and aim to improve our societies
-- We use: Sketch, Slack, Basecamp, Google Docs, Github...
+- We use: Figma, Slack, Basecamp, Google Docs, Github...

 Our methodology is open and we value an agile attitude: TDD, small releases and iterations, clean code with good abstractions and good communication skills both in the code and in the submitted PRs.